jasineri/gitartwork/README.md

-# Gitartwork on user's contribution graph
+# gitartwork on user's contribution graph

-Gitartwork on user's contribution graph, make a SVG image of it and finally push it back to your repository.
+gitartwork on user's contribution graph, make a SVG image of it and finally push it back to your repository.

 An example result:
 [![jasineri/gitartwork](gitartwork.svg)](https://github.com/jasineri/gitartwork)

 ## Usage:

-### Option #1: Use Gitartwork as a GitHub Action
+### Option #1: Use gitartwork as a GitHub Action
 Copy the workflow code into a `.github/workflows/gitartwork.yml` file in your action's repository.

-    name: Gitartwork from a contribution graph
+    name: gitartwork from a contribution graph
     on: [push, pull_request]

     jobs:
       build:
-        name: Make Gitartwork SVG
+        name: Make gitartwork SVG
         runs-on: ubuntu-latest
         steps:
           - uses: actions/checkout@v2